How to Learn German: 6 Easy Ways to Learn German Fast

 Preply

 Preply is a similar platform to italki.
 You can browse teacher profiles to find one that’s right for you.
 You can also see teacher ratings and read past student reviews.
 Teachers set their own lesson prices so there is a wide range to choose from.
 With Preply’s satisfaction guarantee, you can take a discounted trial class, and if you aren’t happy with the teacher, Preply will schedule you another trial class for free.
-Or if you’re interested, you can read more about it in this Preply review.
+If you’re interested, you can read more about it in this Preply review.

-Study with High-Quality German Books
+4. Study with High-Quality German Books

 Commitment: Low